ManticoreGamesInc/platform-documentation/src/tutorials/collaboration.md

     `C:\Users\User\Documents\My Games\Core\Saved\Maps\GameName\data\`

-    *Note: "User" will be your CORE username, and you can name the last folder, called "data" in this case, whatever you want.*
+    *Note: "User" will be your Windows username, and you can name the last folder, called "data" in this case, whatever you want.*

     !!! info "Why the extra folder?"
         Usually, all game files are directly in the folder with the project's name.
 However, due to the autosave feature in CORE, a game with many saved revisions may experience a ~5-10 second delay to start up preview mode, as a large number of files are copied into the `.git` folder from the autosave copies.
 We can avoid this by nesting the folders differently!